 How It Works

-The Lively mobile alert urgent response device is easy to use.
+The Lively mobile medical alert device is easy to use.
 Here’s how:

 (1) When help is needed, the senior user can press the square call button in the middle of the device briefly.
 A voice prompt saying “Calling 5Star” can be heard and soon after, a 5Star monitoring center agent will come on the line to greet the caller.